m4deme1ns4ne/LongConspectWriter/README.md

 In the current version:

 - `Drafter` cleans raw transcript noise before downstream processing and keeps only fragments with academic content
-- `Synthesizer` works topic by topic, can split large topic clusters into smaller chunks, and produces the final structured JSON draft
+- `Synthesizer` works topic by topic, can split large topic clusters into smaller chunks, and produces the final structured JSON draft through the selected backend
 - the final JSON draft is converted into a Markdown conspect at the end of the pipeline
 - intermediate artifacts are saved to disk for inspection and debugging